 Don't Have A Professional Resume?

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of Kennel Manager you might progress to a role such as Owner/Operator eventually.
 Later on in your career, you could end up with the title Operations Director.

 Tell us your goals and we'll match you with the rights job to get there.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 18.4% of kennel supervisors listed pet care on their resume, but soft skills such as analytical skills and physical stamina are important as well.
+Out of all the resumes we looked through, 14.6% of Kennel Supervisors listed Dog Kennels on their resume, but soft skills such as Manual dexterity and Physical strength are important as well.

 |Rank||Company||Zippia Score||Average Kennel Supervisor Salary||Average Salary|